Register to Win

 Other interesting stops on the trail include Brownie The Town Dog’s Grave and Memorial, Dinosaur Statues at Dunlawton Sugar Mill Gardens, The Daytona 200 Monument at the Boardwalk and the Jantzen Diving Girl at ONE DAYTONA.

-Make time for these additional Daytona Beach area trails and tours: Hiking and Biking trails, Motorsports Trail, Iconic Trail, African American Heritage Trail and the Ale Trail.
+Check out the Ultimate Daytona Beach Trail Guide which features Hiking and Biking Trails, Motorsports Trail, Mural Trail, Iconic Trail, African American Heritage Trail and the Ale Trail.
 To watch a brief video highlighting these trails and tours, click here.